 Samsung dropped the capture resolution from 16MP in last year’s lineup to 12MP, in order to fit larger pixels.
 This was totally a quality over quantity moment, as larger pixels can capture more light.
 In technical terms, the pixel size increased from 1.12µm to 1.4µm.
 Coupled with a larger lens aperture, f/1.7, the Galaxy S7 camera is now equipped to take on those tricky night shots.

 But that’s not all.
 Samsung also dropped a quicker auto-focusing technology.
 Dubbed Dual Pixel, the system splits each of the camera’s pixels in half, enabling each and every one to assist with the AF (in typical sensors, only a handful do this).
 This now makes the AF lightning fast.
+Learn more about the best android phone and get the right one for you.

 #2 Pick Apple iPhone 6S